simlexx-k/QueenBeeAcoustics/README.md

    - Engineer rolling statistics, calendar features, and imputed numeric matrices for modelling.
    - Train a class-weighted HistGradientBoostingClassifier and plot ROC + classification reports.
    - Slice sequential windows, oversample via `WeightedRandomSampler`, and train the PyTorch sequence model (set `SEQUENCE_MODEL_VARIANT` to `"cnn"` or `"cnn_gru"`).
 Logged AUC/PR curves + thresholded confusion matrices quantify stress recall.
 3. Exported metrics and model weights populate the BeeUnity report and act as inputs for the FastAPI unified predictor.
+Tabular/sequence evaluation artifacts are written to `artifacts/figures/`.

 ## FastAPI Deployment